markschl/uvsnake/mock_example/README.md

 ## Running the denoising/clustering pipeline

-These commands run all the clustering workflows (on a local computer) and visualize the results (see `test/R_example/example.Rmd` and the [analysis output](R_example/example.md)).
-This needs to be done in the 'uvsnake' directory.
+These commands run all the clustering workflows (on a local computer) and visualize the results (see `mock_example/R_example/example.Rmd` and the [analysis output](R_example/example.md)).
+This needs to be done in the 'uvsnake' directory (assuming it was fully downloaded from GitHub, not using `snakedeploy`).

 Note that by default, `uvsnake` does not do any parallel processing.
 In our case this is intended, since the analysis outcome is always the same, except for SINTAX, which does random bootstrapping.
 To use multiple parallel processes, specify their number with the `-c/--cores` argument.